What is GraphRAG?

 Once built, the graph becomes a durable asset: a real-time knowledge layer for all future AI use cases.

-TigerGraph’s ability to scale this architecture means the return on GraphRAG compounds over time—unlocking competitive advantage.
+The ability to scale this architecture would mean the return on GraphRAG compounds over time—unlocking competitive advantage.

 How Does GraphRAG Handle Large Databases Efficiently?